scottyle/Ansible-Cisco-Deployment/README.md

 # Week4-Excerise
 Week4-Excerise
-Contains the playbooks and host files that were used to config
+Contains the ansible playbooks and host files that were used to configure

-    Hostname
+    Router Hostname
     Login Banner
     SNMP
     Name Servers